Winter storms have brought snow, ice and dangerously low temperatures to Texas, Oklahoma and Louisiana. Here's how to help.

 Sample EFT grant detail report:

-Grants received via paper check
+If you received a grant via paper check

 If you received a paper check in the mail, any donor-provided contact information can be found on the grant transmittal letter that arrived in the envelope with the check.

-Sample acknowledgement letters:
+Sample grant transmittal letters:

 Using any donor-provided information, thank the donor who recommended the grant to your organization, not Fidelity Charitable.
 The donor was eligible to claim their tax deduction upon making a contribution to Fidelity Charitable, not when recommending grants to charities like yours.
 Therefore, the donor is not eligible to claim a tax deduction in connection to their grant recommendations, and any language implying such should be removed from your acknowledgment and you should not send the donor a tax receipt.